 Deep down, we know that if our love relationship goes away, we lose something important and vital to feeling safe, stable, and okay in the world.

 When We’re Emotionally Triggered, We Can’t Stop Fighting

-When we’re upset, our pulse goes up, and we start talking and from fear more than love.
+A sense of danger drives up your pulse.
+It literally raises your blood pressure.
+That’s when partners start talking and from fear more than love.
 The nervous system takes over.
 Suddenly another argument happens, even if we don’t want to keep fighting.